Tower of Babel (1986 video game)

-is a 1986 puzzle-platform video game developed and published by Namco for the Family Computer in Japan on July 18, 1986.
+is a 1986 puzzle-platform video game developed and published by Namco for the Family Computer.
+It was released in Japan on July 18, 1986.
 The game's goal is to solve the puzzle of each of the 64 levels of the ancient Tower of Babel and reach the top of the tower.
 The player controls the protagonist, Indy Borgnine, who must avoid enemies while rearranging L-shaped blocks in order to reach each level's exit.

 Development was done by Namco, and the project was planned by Hiroshima Nagashima, who had worked on the company's arcade game Sky Kid (1985), the music was by Norio Nakagata, and the character design was by Hiroshi Fuji.
 A port to arcades for the Nintendo VS. System, VS. Tower of Babel, was released in 1986 only in Japan.

 Gameplay

 The player controls Indy Borgnine through 64 levels, using L-shaped blocks and vines in order to reach the exit of each level.
 On some levels, the exit is blocked by a mask, and there are crystal balls throughout the level.
 If all of the crystal balls on a level are collected, then the mask covering that level's exit will disappear, and the exit will no longer be blocked.
 When the exit of a level is reached, a screen is displayed showing the score achieved on that level before the character moves on to the next level.
 In the top right corner of the screen there is a power count.
 Lifting an L-shaped block causes the power count to go down by 1.
 Items will occasionally spawn while the player goes through the tower.
 The items are: